 Authentication is performed during initial registration.
 A UE can be re-authenticated during subsequent reregistrations, deregistrations or registrations of additional public user identities.
 When the network requires authentication or re-authentication of the UE, the UE will receive a 401 (Unauthorized) response to the REGISTER request.

-On receiving a 401 (Unauthorized) response to the REGISTER request, the UE shall:
+On receiving a 401 (Unauthorized) response to the REGISTER request containing one or more WWW-Authenticate header fields the UE shall select the topmost header field that it supports (i.e. where the "algorithm" WWW-Authenticate header field parameter is "AKAv2-SHA-256" or "AKAv1-MD5"), the UE shall:

+NOTE n1: The "AKAv1-MD5" algorithm is only supported for backward compatibility.

 1) extract the RAND and AUTN parameters;

 2) check the validity of a received authentication challenge, as described in 3GPP TS 33.203 [19] i.e. the locally calculated XMAC must match the MAC parameter derived from the AUTN part of the challenge; and the SQN parameter derived from the AUTN part of the challenge must be within the correct range; and